Who can apply for Europaeum events and opportunities?

 Where travel costs are reimbursed the Europaeum will make a bank transfer into your bank account on the first day of the event, once confirmation has been received that you have arrived.
 If you cancel your attendance without a medical certificate, the travel costs will not be reimbursed.

-Accommodation is always provided by the organising institution, but please note that this is often shared (twin) accommodation.
+Accommodation is always provided by the organising institution (or the Europaeum), but please note that this can be shared (twin) accommodation.
 We would like to ask participants not to bring guests along, even if they don’t attend the event itself.
-Our philosophy is that the social elements of a workshop is as important as the academic bit, and that this is where useful connections are formed for the future.
+Our philosophy is that the social elements of a workshop are as important as the academic ones, and that this is where useful connections are formed for the future.
 Personal guests tend to be a distraction that isolates one participant from the group.

 Under certain circumstances participants of our events can get a certificate.
 Find out more